omkarj15/Store-Analysis-Report/README.md

    - Further data transformation is performed, resulting in the final format.
    - Transformed data is saved in the `DataStorage/Gold` folder in parquet format.

-## Unsupervised Machine Learning
+##  Machine Learning Algorithm :
-- Unsupervised ML algorithms, such as RFM (Recency, Frequency, Monetary) analysis, are applied to identify loyal customers.
+- ML algorithms, such as RFM (Recency, Frequency, Monetary) analysis, are applied to identify loyal customers.
 - Python scripts in the `ML_Models` folder implement the ML algorithms and group customers based on their behavior.

 ## Tableau Dashboard